DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Methodology

 Since prior information about anomalies is not available for training, we synthesize pseudo-anomalies online for end-to-end training.
 The idea of our anomaly synthesis strategy is adding visually inconsistent appearances to the normal samples inspired by ~\cite{zhang2023prn,zavrtanik2021draem,yang2023memseg}, and these out-of-distribution regions are defined as the synthesized anomalous regions.

-\cref{fig:Anomaly synthetic strategy} illustrates the overall process of transforming a normal sample (\cref{fig:Anomaly synthetic strategy}, $N$) into a synthetic anomalous sample (\cref{fig:Anomaly synthetic strategy}, $S$).
-Random and irregular anomalous regions (\cref{fig:Anomaly synthetic strategy}, $P$) are first obtained from the Perlin~\cite{perlin1985perlin} noise and then multiplied by the object foreground~\cite{qin2022foreground} (\cref{fig:Anomaly synthetic strategy}, $F$) of the normal sample to obtain the ground truth mask (\cref{fig:Anomaly synthetic strategy}, $M$).
+Figure \ref{fig:Anomaly synthetic strategy} illustrates the overall process of transforming a normal sample (Figure \ref{fig:Anomaly synthetic strategy}, $N$) into a synthetic anomalous sample (Figure \ref{fig:Anomaly synthetic strategy}, $S$).
+Random and irregular anomalous regions (Figure \ref{fig:Anomaly synthetic strategy}, $P$) are first obtained from the Perlin~\cite{perlin1985perlin} noise and then multiplied by the object foreground~\cite{qin2022foreground} (Figure \ref{fig:Anomaly synthetic strategy}, $F$) of the normal sample to obtain the ground truth mask (Figure \ref{fig:Anomaly synthetic strategy}, $M$).
 For textural datasets, the foreground is replaced by a random part of the whole image.
-The appearance of visual inconsistencies (\cref{fig:Anomaly synthetic strategy}, $A$) mainly stems from the self-augmentation of normal samples or Describing Textures Dataset (DTD)~\cite{cimpoi2014DTD}.
-The proposed synthetic anomaly (\cref{fig:Anomaly synthetic strategy}, $S$) is defined as:
+The appearance of visual inconsistencies (Figure \ref{fig:Anomaly synthetic strategy}, $A$) mainly stems from the self-augmentation of normal samples or Describing Textures Dataset (DTD)~\cite{cimpoi2014DTD}.
+The proposed synthetic anomaly (Figure \ref{fig:Anomaly synthetic strategy}, $S$) is defined as:

 where $\bar{M}$ is the pixel-wise inverse operation of $M$, $\odot$ is the element-wise multiplication operation, and $\beta$ serves as an opacity parameter designed to enhance the fusion of anomalous and normal regions.